derungo/sdesk/README.md

 A simple utility to create .desktop files for snap packages.

-Currently running the script with no args will give you a list of snap packages without corresponding .desktop files in your usr/share/applications directory.
+Currently, running the script with no args will give you a list of snap packages without corresponding .desktop files in your usr/share/applications directory.

 Running the script with "--write all" will create .desktop files for all listed packages.